Optimal recruitment process: from search to hiring

 Conclusion

-An optimal recruitment process is not improvised: it is built step by step, from precise need definition to structured onboarding, passing through rapid and secure contracting.
-Digitalization of the signature phase represents one of the most effective levers today to reduce time-to-hire, improve candidate experience, and guarantee legal compliance of hires.
+An optimal recruitment process is not improvised: it is built step by step, from precise definition of needs to structured onboarding, through rapid and secure contracting.
+Digitalization of the signature phase represents today one of the most effective levers to reduce time-to-hire, improve candidate experience and ensure legal compliance of hires.

-Certyneo supports you in this transformation by offering an eIDAS-compliant HR electronic signature solution, integrable with your ATS and adapted to the constraints of each collective agreement.
-Discover our solutions or estimate your gains with our calculator to concretely measure the impact on your HR processes.
+Certyneo supports you in this transformation by offering an HR electronic signature solution compliant with the eIDAS regulation, integrable with your ATS and adapted to the constraints of each collective agreement.
+Discover our Certyneo pricing or estimate your gains with our ROI calculator to concretely measure the impact on your HR processes.
 Ready to transform your recruitment?
+Contact our experts.

 Try Certyneo for free